-If you look on a map of Southwestern United States, New Mexico, Texas, and the country of Mexico are nestled together in the farthest, west section of the state of Texas.
+If you look on a map of Southwestern United States, New Mexico, Texas, and the country of Mexico are nestled together in the most western section of the state of Texas.
 This where you will find El Paso, a very populated and modernized city.
 Haven flown to Texas many times to visit my best friend in Keller, Texas, I never thought I would be in this part of the state.
 I find myself intrigued by the fact that we are so close to Mexico.
 My mind keeps taking me to thoughts of a border wall.
 Crazy, right?

 Guadalupe National Park is located just east of El Paso, Texas, and directly south of Carlsbad Canyons in New Mexico.
 The drive from Carlsbad to Guadalupe was only about a 45 minute ride away.
 From about 20 minutes away, you could see El Capitan (far left) and Guadalupe Peak (to the right of Capitan) in the distance.